 A person with diabetes should never avoid fruit.
 It is the total amount of carbohydrates in food that affects blood glucose levels, and one serving of fruit contains around 15 grams of carbohydrate, which is 1/3 of the amount allowed for a meal for most women or ¼ of a meal for most men.
 For example, you could eat 1 ¼ cups cubed watermelon, 1 ¼ cups whole strawberries, and ¾ cup of cubed pineapple for the same amount of carbohydrate that you’d consume in one cup of pasta or rice.
 In fact, people who ate at least three servings of some fruits (including blueberries, grapes, and apples) weekly had up to a 26% reduced risk of developing diabetes in a study published in BMJ in 2013.
 Furthermore, eating two servings of fruit a day does not appear to affect blood glucose levels in overweight people with diabetes.

 Here are a few examples of what you give up when you decide that the fruit (!) is the problem in your diet.

 - It has been suggested that the lycopene found in pink grapefruit, papaya, guava, and red oranges (such as blood oranges) may reduce the risk of cancer, heart disease, and age-related eye disorders.

-- The beta-carotene in manages, cantaloupes, and apricots is possibly effective for reducing the risks of: macular degeneration, breast cancer, complications of lung cancer, exercise-induced asthma, osteoarthritis, ovarian cancer, and pregnancy-related complications, and sunburn.
+- The beta-carotene in manages, cantaloupes, and apricots are possibly useful for reducing the risks of macular degeneration, breast cancer, complications of lung cancer, exercise-induced asthma, osteoarthritis, ovarian cancer, and pregnancy-related complications, and sunburn.

 - Beta cryptothanxin in pineapple, oranges, peaches, yellow grapefruit, tangerines and pineapples possibly benefits cancer prevention and heart health.

 - Several studies have found an association between the consumption of anthocyanin-rich foods and prevention of heart disease.
 In cell cultures and in animals, anthocyanins have anti-cancer activities.
 Research suggests that flavonoids, including anthocyanins, might enhance memory and aid in the prevention of age-related cognitive decline.
 Anthocyanins are found in blueberries, strawberries, black currants, red and purple grapes, sweet cherries, black plums, and blood oranges.

 - The ellagic acid in raspberries, strawberries, blackberries, cranberries, and pomegranate may bind to chemicals that cause cancer and may also prevent the growth of cancer cells.